Linussgi/black-scholes-dashboard/README.md

 - Time to Maturity, $T$
 - Risk Free Rate, $r$

 The stock price and volatility are fixed ranges shown on the heatmap, whilst the other variables value sliders.
-The app is currently hosted on Streamlit.
+The app is currently hosted on Streamlit [here](https://options-bsp.streamlit.app/).

 ## Background